celrm/celrm.github.io/_pages/talks.md

 order: 2
 ---

+Click on some of the icons to see pictures from the events.

 <p id="filter">Filter by category:
 <select id="choosetalkcategory">
   <option value="">All events</option>{% for category in site.data.talks.legend %}<option value="{{ category.name }}">{{ category.name | capitalize }}s</option>{% endfor %}